GalSim-developers/GalSim/README.rst

   using various compressions including gzip, bzip2, and rice.

 * Can carry out nearly any simulation that a user might want using two parallel
-  methods: directly using python code, or by specifying the simulation properties in an input configuration script.
+  methods: directly using Python code, or by specifying the simulation properties in an input configuration script.
 See the demo scripts in the examples/ directory for examples of each.